 Biz2Credit Small Business Lending IndexTM

-Small Business Loan Approval Rates Rebound at Big Banks, According to November 2014 Biz2Credit Small Business Lending IndexTM
+Approval Rates at Big Banks, Institutional Lenders Hit New Highs, According to June 2015 Biz2Credit Small Business Lending IndexTM

-Small business loan approval rates at big banks ($10 billion+ in assets) bounced back in November to 20.8% after a setback in the month of October, according to the November 2014 Biz2Credit Small Business Lending Index, a monthly analysis of 1,000 loan applications on Biz2Credit.com.
-In October, big banks granted 20.4% of loan requests.
+Small business loan approval rates at Big Banks and institutional lenders improved to new highs in June 2015, according to the Biz2Credit Small Business Lending Index, the monthly analysis of 1,000 loan applications on Biz2Credit.com.

 Meanwhile, institutional lenders approved 61.4% of funding requests by small business owners in June, up from 61.3% in May.
 Lending approval rates at institutional lenders have surpassed those of alternative lenders, such as merchant cash advance companies, factors, and other non-bank lenders.
 Approval rates by institutional lenders have increased every month since January 2014 when Biz2Credit began monitoring this category.

 "Institutional lenders are establishing themselves as mainstream lenders in the small business marketplace and are continuing to replace cash advance companies, which typically charge interest rates that are simply too high," explained Arora, one of the nation's leading small business finance experts.
 "Institutional lenders are offering more attractive loan packages to businesses on marketplace lending platforms, such as Biz2Credit's.
 As a result, they are making funding deals with more creditworthy borrowers."

 Big Banks ($10 billion+ in assets) approved 22.19% of small business loan requests in June 2015, up from 21.9% in May, marking the eighth consecutive month that approval rates have increased for the largest banks.